 Before we start, let’s establish one truth.
 There’s no definitive answer here.
 What you should do depends on your goals and the needs of your business.
 There are certainly benefits to focusing on link building, and focusing on a wider range of content marketing efforts.
 Rather than telling you what to do, this piece will provide you with the information you need to make an insightful decision for your company.
+Let’s learn about Content Marketing vs Link Building in this article.

 First: What’s The Difference Between The Two?